 Knowing that I’m responsible for everything that happens in the company helps me see problems in a new light.
 When something bad happens, I ask myself, “What did I do, or fail to do, that led to this outcome?”

 Of course, Mary, one of the 6, didn’t know product management perfectly.
 She was never a startup product manager before, having come from larger companies and done roles that were similar but not quite the same.
 But did she have some skills that could have been harnessed to help the company?
 Either she did, and Jack didn’t make effective use of them, or she didn’t, and Jack’s hiring process failed to figure that out.

 Sure, Ed doesn’t know about startup strategy.
 That wasn’t what he was hired for.
 He had deep intellectual strengths and subject matter expertise that could be a critical asset for the company.
 Patents were filed.
 Did he need help to bolster his business experience, or better demarcation of what he didn’t need to worry about, or something else to ensure that he was an asset and not a problem?

-The philosophy of self-management, or less controlling management, is creating cover for CEOs who hope they can worry less about the people they hire and just trust them to get on with the job.
-If you just stay out of the way, the team will coalesce and become a fighting force on their own, the thinking often goes.
+The philosophy of self-management, or less controlling management, is creating a cover for CEOs who hope they can worry less about the people they hire and just trust them to get on with the job.
+The thinking often goes that if you just stay out of the way, the team will coalesce and become a fighting force on its own.
 Just put the problem in front of them, and they’ll go grab it and solve it.
 Except that’s not how it works.
-Self-management comes out of strong teammates who have enough safety, trust with each other, and confidence to be able to drive the team collaboratively, and it’s rare that it just magically happens—usually, it happens because carefully thinking leaders set up the context to allow and encourage the team to succeed.
+Self-management comes out of strong teammates who have enough safety, trust in each other, and confidence to be able to drive the team collaboratively, and it’s rare that it just magically happens—usually, it happens because carefully thinking leaders set up the context to allow and encourage the team to succeed.
 You have to actively work to create safety, confidence, and alignment if you want people to be effective, whether you call that management or something else.

 Don’t do the work, and, predictably, all you get is chaos.